-- Use Freecycle to give things away, there are several that cover this area: Chipping Norton, Cirencester, Oxford, Witney and Banbury.
+- Use Freegle and Freecycle to give things away, there are several that cover this area: Chipping Norton, Cirencester, Oxford, Witney and Banbury.
 If you want something, have a look there first but you have to respond immediately if you see something you want - or put up a wanted message, you'll be surprised by the rapid response.

 - The British Heart Foundation is the biggest second-hand furniture and electrical retailer in the UK, with over 153 dedicated furniture and electrical stores.
 They have a furniture and electrical store at 10-13 Broad Street, Banbury OX16 5BN so if you want some good second-hand furniture or electrical equipment, then pop along to see what they have for sale.
 They also need a supply of donated good quality furniture, beds, TVs, DVDs, washing machines, fridges, dishwashers, etc so that they can sell them on.
 Call 0844 417 0524 or book online for a free collection.
 Please note that there are some items they can't accept for safety or legal reasons or if the condition is not saleable - the van driver will decide.